pbjar/Challenges/Pwn/README.md

 Pwn

-All problem do not require brute force.
+All problems do not require brute force.
 Some problems may have a POW to prevent brute force solutions.

-All problem have the flag in the file "flag.txt" in the running directory unless specified otherwise.
+All problems have the flag in the file "flag.txt" in the running directory unless specified otherwise.

 All problems use the same dockerfile and nsjail setup.